Helping Children Challenge Negative Thinking

 Ugh, But

 Write down events that might lead to negative thoughts.
-State the negative event, and then reframe it by finding something good.
+State the adverse event, and then reframe it by finding something positive.

 Silver Lining